lswh/safe-driver-sweet-lover/README.md

 ## Timeline
-I won't be able to finish this model submission in time for June 17, but I intend to work on the sample dataset until October this year. =)
+I won't be able to finish this model submission in time for June 17, but I intend to work on the sample dataset after the deadline to test out the models. =)